-- c.
-USA Volleyball, the Region or Club is notified that the provider will be meeting with a Minor Athlete; and - d.
-The provider obtains consent consistent with applicable laws and ethical standards, and a Minor Athlete(s) at a facility partially or fully under USA Volleyball's jurisdiction, another Adult Participant will monitor each meeting or training session.
+c.
+USA Volleyball, the Region or Club is notified that the provider will be meeting with a Minor Athlete; and d.
+The provider obtains consent consistent with applicable laws and ethical standards, which can be withdrawn at any time.

+B. USA Volleyball Recommended Requirements

+1. Monitoring

+If a permitted meeting or training session takes place between an Adult Participant(s)

+and a Minor Athlete(s) at a facility partially or fully under USA Volleyball's jurisdiction, another Adult Participant will monitor each meeting or training

+session.